OCA/l10n-italy/l10n_it_fatturapa_out/README.rst

 Configuration
 =============

- * Edit the 'FatturaPA code' field of the partners who will receive the electronic invoices
+ * Edit the FatturaPA fields of the partners who will receive the electronic invoices
  * Configure payment terms filling the fatturaPA fields related to payment terms and payment methods
+ * Configura FatturaPA data in Accounting Configuration

 Usage
 =====

- * Create one or more invoices filling the fatturaPA fields.
- * Select the invoices and run 'Export FatturaPA' wizard
+ * Select N invoices and run 'Export FatturaPA' wizard

 Known issues / Roadmap
 ======================